or18/RubiksSolver/README.md

 # Notes
 - PyPy3 is recommended.
-- Recommended to run on Google Colaboratory.
+- Recommended to run on Google Colaboratory, using GPU or TPU.
 - For the first search, some tables need to be created.
 These tables take up approximately 1.3 GB of disk space.
 - Memory required <= 1.64 GB
 - For the usage, please check the examples or Detail